Oaks

 Pin Oak Quercus palustris

 Introduced from North America and planted occasionally as an ornamental.
 Flowers April to May.
 A deciduous tree, closely resembling Scarlet Oak but the underside of the leaves have more conspicuous tufts of brownish hairs in the vein axils and the leaves tend to be even more deeply cut.
+Winter buds short and rounded.
 Bark usually less fissured and craggy than Scarlet Oak and lower branches of younger trees typically sweep slightly downwards.

 Pin Oak Pin Oak Pin Oak Pin Oak